Ungigdu/MostAO/README.md

 Each wallet address can be associated with multiple profiles, with each profile managed by a separate process.
 Each profile includes personal information such as an avatar, nickname, and other details.
 Additionally, each process contains various related entities, such as an unread message box, a contacts list, and more.

+## MIP-03 Chat Session

+A Chat Session is established as a process when direct messaging (DM) or group chat operations are conducted between Profile Processes.
+Each Chat Session Process manages the interactions and data exchange for a specific conversation, ensuring secure and organized communication.
+The session includes entities such as message history, participant list, and session metadata.